-Final delivery and in-service dates for aircraft to be placed under contract may be adjusted based on various factors.
+Final delivery and in-service dates for aircraft to be placed under contract are subject to change and may be adjusted based on various factors.

-When an aircraft is scheduled to be removed from a capacity purchase agreement, the Company may, as practical under the circumstances, negotiate an extension with the respective major airline partner, negotiate the placement of the aircraft with another major airline partner, return the aircraft to the major airline partner when the aircraft is provided by the major airline partner, place owned aircraft for sale or pursue other uses for the aircraft.
+When an aircraft is scheduled for expiration from a capacity purchase agreement, the Company may, as practical under the circumstances, negotiate an extension with the respective major airline partner, negotiate the placement of the aircraft with another major airline partner, return the aircraft to the major airline partner when the aircraft is provided by the major airline partner, place owned aircraft for sale or pursue other uses for the aircraft.
 Other uses for the aircraft may include placing the aircraft in a prorate agreement, leasing the aircraft to a third party or disassembling aircraft components such as the engines and parts to be used as spare inventory.

 Lease, airport services and other revenues primarily consist of revenue generated from aircraft and spare engines leased to third parties and from airport customer service agreements, such as gate and ramp agent services at various airports where the Company has been contracted by third parties to provide such services.
-The following table represents the Company's lease, airport services and other revenues for the three and six months ended June 30, 2024 and 2023 (in thousands):
+The following table represents the Company's lease, airport services and other revenues for the three and nine months ended September 30, 2024 and 2023 (in thousands):